-5.P2U1.3 Crosscutting Concepts & Background Information for Educators Construct an explanation using evidence to demonstrate that objects can affect other objects even when they are not touching.
-Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Gravity is the universal attraction between all objects, however large or small, although it is only apparent when one of the objects is very large.
-This gravitational attraction keeps the planets in orbit around the Sun, the Moon round the Earth and their moons round other planets.
+Crosscutting Concepts & Background Information for Educators Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Gravity is the universal attraction between all objects, however large or small, although it is only apparent when one of the objects is very large.
+This gravitational attraction keeps the planets in orbit around the Sun , the Moon round the Earth and their moons round other planets.
 On the Earth it results in everything being pulled down towards the center of the Earth.
-We call this downward attraction the weight of an object.
-2(p.21) Objects in contact exert forces on each other (friction, elastic pushes and pulls).
+We call this downward attraction the weight of an object. (p.
+21) Objects in contact exert forces on each other ( friction , elastic pushes and pulls ).
 Electric, magnetic, and gravitational forces between a pair of objects do not require that the objects be in contact-for example, magnets push pull at a distance.
-4 (117) 5.P3U1.4 Crosscutting Concepts & Background Information for Educators Obtain, analyze, and communicate evidence of the effects that balanced and unbalanced forces have on the motion of objects.
-Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4 5.P3U2.5 Define problems and design solutions pertaining to force and motion.
-Background Information: Each force acts on one particular object and has both a strength and a direction.
+(117) Crosscutting Concepts & Background Information for Educators Crosscutting Concepts: Patterns , Cause and Effect, Scale, Proportion and Quantity ; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Each force acts on one particular object and has both a strength and a direction .
 An object at rest typically has multiple forces acting on it, but they add to give zero net force on the object.
-Forces that do not sum to zero can cause changes in the object's speed or direction of motion.
+Forces that do not sum to zero can cause changes in the object's speed or direction of motion .
 (Boundary: Qualitative and conceptual, but not quantitative addition of forces are used at this level.)
-The patterns of an object's motion in various situations can be observed and measured; when past motion exhibits a regular pattern, future motion can be predicted from it.
-(Boundary: Technical terms, such as magnitude, velocity, momentum, and vector quantity, are not introduced at this level, but the concept that some quantities need both size and direction to be described is developed.)
-4 (p.
-115) How quickly an object's motion is changed depends on the force acting and the object's mass.
-The greater the mass of an object, the longer it takes to speed it up or slow it down, a property of mass described as inertia.
-2 (p.
+The patterns of an object's motion in various situations can be observed and measured ; when past motion exhibits a regular pattern, future motion can be predicted from it.
+(Boundary: Technical terms, such as magnitude, velocity, momentum, and vector quantity, are not introduced at this level, but the concept that some quantities need both size and direction to be described is developed.) (p.
+115) How quickly an object's motion is changed depends on the force acting and the object's mass .
+The greater the mass of an object, the longer it takes to speed it up or slow it down, a property of mass described as inertia. (p.
 22)

 5.P4U1.6 Crosscutting Concepts & Background Information for Educators Analyze and interpret data to determine how and where energy is transferred when objects move.
-Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: The faster a given object is moving, the more energy it possesses.
+Crosscutting Concepts: Patterns , Cause and Effect, Scale, Proportion and Quantity ; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: The faster a given object is moving, the more energy it possesses.
 Energy can be moved from place to place by moving objects or through sound, light, or electric currents.
-(Boundary: At this grade level, no attempt is made to give a precise or complete definition of energy.)
-(Pp. 122) Energy is present whenever there are moving objects, sound, light, or heat.
+(Boundary: At this grade level, no attempt is made to give a precise or complete definition of energy.) (p.
+122) Energy is present whenever there are moving objects, sound, light, or heat.
 When objects collide, energy can be transferred from one object to another, thereby changing their motion.
 In such collisions, some energy is typically also transferred to the surrounding air; as a result, the air gets heated and sound is produced.
-Light also transfers energy from place to place.
-For example, energy radiated from the sun is transferred to Earth by light.
+Light also transferred to Earth by light.
 When this light is absorbed, it warms Earth's land, air, and water and facilitates plant growth.
 Energy can also be transferred from place to place by electric currents, which can then be used locally to produce motion, sound, heat, or light.
-The currents may have been produced to begin with by transforming the energy of motion into electrical energy (e.g., moving water driving a spinning turbine which generates electric currents).
-(4(p.
-125))
+The currents may have been produced to begin with by transforming the energy of motion into electrical energy (e.g., moving water driving a spinning turbine which generates electric currents). $4(p.
+125)$